Maega/nebula-libs/docs/modal.md

 # :package: NebulaModal

 **:construction: NebulaModal is a work in progress.
-Documentation may be missing or outdated. :construction:**
+Documentation and/or functionality may be missing or outdated. :construction:**

 ### :open_book: Initialisation